Beginner’s Guide 2023: How Cloud Backup Works With Amazon S3

 Click on the “create new access key” button.
 This will generate both the access key ID and secret access key you need to connect CloudBerry Box to Amazon S3.
 Once you close this screen, you won’t be able to retrieve your secret key again.
 You can download a key file if you want for safeguarding.

-Input the keys in the respective fields in the CloudBerry Box application.
-Then select the cloud storage bucket you want to connect to in the “bucket name” field.
+Back in the CloudBerry Amazon S3 integration window, input the keys in the respective fields.
+You’ll also need to create a display name for your integration and select the Amazon S3 cloud storage bucket you want to connect to in the “bucket name” field.

 Amazon S3 probably isn’t going to be the solution most home consumers will want to go with. $0.023 per gigabyte per month for storage equates to $23 per terabyte.
-Meanwhile, cloud storage services like Sync.com give you 2TB of storage for $8 per month.
+Meanwhile, cloud storage services like Sync.com give you 2TB of storage for $8 per month (see our cloud storage price comparison).
 Cloud backup services like CrashPlan give you unlimited backup for $5.99 per month.

 However, S3 has its uses, particularly for entrepreneurs, developers and businesses looking for more flexibility, features and scalability.
 While the service isn’t quite as easy to set up as some consumer options, the added perks you get by integrating it with powerful third-party software like CloudBerry make it worth the effort.

 We’d love to hear about your own experiences setting up Amazon S3 and what third-party tools you use to streamline your storage process.
 So, feel free to let us know in the comments below.
 Thank you for reading.